:: 2015 AP* Summer Institutes at UT Austin

 Lead Consultant: Katherine Minter

 Katherine Minter is a past National Chair of the American Psychological Association’s Teachers of Psychology in Secondary Schools (TOPSS).
-With over 25 years teaching experience at both the high school and college level, Katherine is experienced with AP, IB, and Regular Psychology curriculums.
-As a College Board Consultant traveling nationally for over 18 years, and as an AP Reader of psychology exams for many years, Katherine offers innovative, engaging ways to cover the content of a typical college introductory course.
+With over 26 years teaching experience at both the high school and college level, Katherine is experienced with AP, IB, and Regular Psychology curriculums.
+As a College Board Consultant traveling nationally and internationally for over 20 years, and as an AP Reader of psychology exams for many years, Katherine offers innovative, engaging ways to cover the content of a typical college introductory course.
 Recipient of the College Board’s Excellence in Teaching Award for 1996, Katherine was “Teacher of the Year” at Westwood High School for 2000-2001, and was selected “National Teacher of the Year” for APA’s Teachers of Psychology in Secondary Schools for 2009.
-In 2007 Katherine wrote an AP Psychology Instructor’s Manual to accompany a McGraw-Hill college textbook, and she is co-author of a psychology textbook, PSYCHOLOGY, published by Pearson/Prentice-Hall in 2011.
+In 2007 Katherine wrote an AP Psychology Instructor’s Manual to accompany a McGraw-Hill college textbook, and she and her co-author just completed a second edition of a Pearson/Prentice-Hall textbook, PSYCHOLOGY, published in January, 2015.

 * Trademark Notice: College Board, AP, Advanced Placement Program, AP Vertical Teams, Pre-AP, and the acorn logo are registered trademarks of the College Board.
 Used with permission.